aravinth-kanesh/uni-results/README.md

 Click **Settings** to change:

-- Year weightings (they don't need to sum to 100)
-- Total credits per year (default: 120 each)
+- Year weightings and total credits per year (years can be added or removed - useful for integrated masters, medicine, or dentistry courses)
 - Target grades shown in the analysis panel

+Weightings don't need to sum to 100.
 Settings are saved in local storage alongside your grades.

 ## Project structure